KhronosGroup/SPIRV-LLVM-Translator/docs/Lowering.md

-The SPIRV-LLVM-Translator will "lower" some LLVM intrinsic calls to another function or implementation in one of three ways:
+The SPIRV-LLVM-Translator will "lower" some LLVM intrinsic calls to another function or implementation in one of four ways:

+1. A.

-1. In transIntrinsicInst in SPIRVWriter.cpp, calls to LLVM intrinsics are replaced with a SPIRV ExtInst.
+   In transIntrinsicInst in SPIRVWriter.cpp, calls to LLVM intrinsics are replaced with a SPIRV ExtInst.
    For example:

         %0 = tail call i32 @llvm.ctlz.i32(i32 %x, i1 true)